Fast offline decoding with local message-passing automata: Preliminaries

 This definition shares some similarities with the ``measurement and feedback model'' of Ref.~\cite{balasubramanian2024local}, from which it differs by the addition of the explicit internal state variables $\{m_\bfr\}$ and the automaton rule $\mca$, the absence of an explicit dependence of the feedback operators on $t$, and by not mandating that the syndrome measurement outcomes be erased at each step.

 \ss{Noise models} The input states our decoders will be tasked with decoding are obtained by subjecting logical states to certain types of noise channels.
 As mentioned in the introduction, we will restrict our attention to $p$-bounded stochastic noise channels, viz. channels which apply an incoherent mixture of Pauli operators to an input state, with the probability to apply any particular Pauli operator $P$ being exponentially suppressed in the size of $P$'s support.
 This is essentially the most general incoherent noise model one could consider, as no assumption on the spatial correlations between noise events are made.
-Importantly, this definition does not allow for any coherence between errors (the extension of the sparsity results in Sec.~\ref{ss:sparsity} to this case is somewhat involved, and will be deferred to future work \cite{online}).
+Importantly, this definition does not allow for any coherence between errors, although this assumption can be removed following the techniques of \cite{aliferis2005quantum,gottesman2024surviving}.

 In more detail, the types of stochastic noise channels we consider act as \be \mce(\r) = \sum_{\bfs} p^{(\mce)}(\bfs) P_\bfs \r P_\bfs^\da,\ee where $p^{(\mce)}(\bfs)$ is a probability distribution satisfying the following $p$-bounded property: